HTML5 and Web Page Structure

 Note: some of these elements overlap in purpose.

-The Heading Element accepts Global Attributes.
+The Header Element accepts Global Attributes.

 For a complete list of New Elements visit W3.org